Indianapolis NightlifeWhether you're in the mood for a local brew or a live performance, Indianapolis offers no shortage of things to do after dark.

 Downtown nightlife is centered on Meridian Street (between Lucas Oil Stadium and Monument Circle) and ramps up on weekends, when the convention crowd comes out in full force.
 Live blues every night of the week is the standard at Slippery Noodle Inn, 372 S. Meridian St., one of the oldest bars in the state.
 The historic building has a storied past; it's said to have been a brothel, a speakeasy, a stop on the Underground Railroad and even a spot for target practice for Prohibition-era gangs led by John Dillinger and Al Brady.
 Today, musicians take the stage nightly at 8:30 for jam sessions; phone (317) 631-6974.

 Southeast of downtown is Fountain Square, an up-and-coming cultural district with an artsy, retro vibe.
-Grab a drink at one of the local watering holes; we recommend hipster hangout The Brass Ring Lounge, 1245 Shelby St., with sophisticated drinks and outdoor bocce courts, or Thunderbird, 1127 Shelby St., a newcomer to the Fountain Square scene with craft cocktails and Southern fare.
+Grab a drink at one of the local watering holes; we recommend The Brass Ring Lounge, 1245 Shelby St., with sophisticated drinks and outdoor bocce courts, or Thunderbird, 1127 Shelby St., which features craft cocktails and Southern fare.
 Phone (317) 635-7464 for the Brass Ring Lounge, or (317) 974-9580 for Thunderbird.
 Once you're fueled up, check out the latest indie bands at Radio Radio, 1119 Prospect St., or catch a burlesque show at White Rabbit Cabaret, 1116 Prospect St. Phone (317) 955-0995 for Radio Radio, or (317) 686-9550 for White Rabbit Cabaret.

 Less than a 20-minute drive north of downtown is Broad Ripple Village, a fun and funky district that's popular with the college-age crowd.
 Originally opened as a movie theater in 1938, The Vogue, 6259 N. College Ave., is now a nightclub and music venue; phone (317) 259-7029.
 A little more relaxed is The Jazz Kitchen, 5377 N. College Ave., where live performances entertain an older audience most nights of the week.
 Reservations are recommended for The Jazz Kitchen, as the venue fills up quickly; phone (317) 253-4900.
 Enjoy brews on the outdoor patio at Broad Ripple Brewpub, 842 E. 65th St., a cozy neighborhood bar with a family-friendly atmosphere; phone (317) 253-2739.